 How to Choose the Right Dog Hiking Harness

-A harness that’s too small will be tight and will dig into your dog’s body causing it discomfort.
+A dog harness that’s too small will be tight and will dig into your dog’s body causing it discomfort.
 This will also make it hard for them to breathe, and the last thing you want is your best friend passing out on the hiking trail far from any help.

-On the other hand, too loose of a harness can lead to chafing and your dog can easily wiggle out and run loose.
+On the other hand, too loose of a dog hiking harness can lead to chafing and your dog can easily wiggle out and run loose.
 With these concerns in mind, how can you really tell that a harness is a perfect fit for your furry friend?

 What you’ll need to do is measure the girth of your pup, which is the widest part of your dog’s rib cage.
 Next, you’ll need to measure the back length which is the measurement from the base of the neck to the base of the tail.
 Lastly, you need the neck girth which is the circumference of the dog’s neck where a collar regularly sits.